MAECProject/MAECProject.github.io/documentation/faqs/index.md

 #### <a name="c4"></a> C4.
 What if I need to define something that isn't part of the MAEC schema?
 MAEC is very flexible and can accommodate custom fields and objects.
 For example, one can use the Custom Properties/Property fields at the root level of the larger [Cyber Observables Expression (CybOX™)](https://cyboxproject.github.io/) ObjectType specify a set of custom attributes that are not defined elsewhere.
 Accordingly, it is possible to define a new type of CybOX Object that can then be plugged into the Property field of the CybOX ObjectType using the xsi:type extension mechanism (e.g., xsi:type="CustomObj:CustomObjectType").

-In addition, the MAEC development team encourages the community to engage in the ongoing discussion so that new fields and fields can be defined and integrated into future versions of MAEC as necessary.
-Please consider joining the public MAEC Community Email Discussion List and/or the MAEC Development Group on Handshake (email [maec@mitre.org](mailto:maec@mitre.org) to request access).
+In addition, the MAEC development team encourages the community to engage in the ongoing discussion so that new fields can be defined and integrated into future versions of MAEC as necessary.
+Please consider participating in the [MAEC Community](/community) to help with the development of MAEC.

 #### <a name="c5"></a> C5.
 Can the same information be captured in multiple places in MAEC?
 Yes.
 MAEC is very flexible and there are often a multiple places that the same characterized information, e.g., a particular Action or Behavior, can be captured.